Linear Discriminant Analysis with the Randomized Kaczmarz Method: The Randomized Kaczmarz Method

 where $c > 0$ denotes the step-size.
 Therefore, the RK is an instance of weighted SGD where the objective function is the least squares objective \cite{needell2016stochastic}.
 If $c=1$ and the rows are sampled with probabilities proportional to their row norms, the RK converges exponentially to a solution that is within a radius of $\vhbetals$ \cite{strohmer2009randomized}.
 Other works have shown that appropriate choices of $c<1$ can enable convergence within this radius \cite{censor1983strong, hanke1990acceleration, needell2013two, tanabe1971projection, whitney1967two}.
-Finite-iteration guarantees for the overdetermined case with $n > p$ demonstrate the trade-off between the size of this radius and the convergence rate for any choice of $c<1$ in \eqref{eqn:rk} \cite{needell2016stochastic}.
+Finite-iteration guarantees for $n > p$ show a trade-off between the size of the radius and the convergence rate for any choice of $c<1$ in \eqref{eqn:rk} \cite{needell2016stochastic}.